Project Length Custom Length

 RONDELLE or ROUNDEL

-A bead in a rounded shape with a flattened off top and bottom, and with a central hole.
+A bead in a rounded shape with a flattened off or faceted top and bottom alongside a central hole.

 ROPE CHAIN